mapbox/raster-tile-query/README.md

  * image's zxy information.
  *
  * @param {Object} options
- * @param {Buffer} buffer - the buffer of the image to get pixel information from
+ * @param {Buffer} options.buffer - the buffer of the image to get pixel information from
  * @param {Number} options.imageSize - the size in pixels of the image.
 It must be square.
 Typical values are 256 or 512
  * @param {Number} options.lng - the longitude value
  * @param {Number} options.lat - the latitude value